sh5800/Employee-Database-Management-using-Tkinter-and-Sqlite3/README.md

 # Important

 This project is currently under development stage and is not completely functional.
-So requesting everyone to use the code file and database after doing modifications in the code.
+So requesting everyone to use the code file and database after modifying the code.